• Session No.69 Tire/Road Characteristics, Contact Properties and Related Technologies II -Tire Mechanisms Toward the Future- (OS)

 No. Video Title・Author (Affiliation)

-A Study on the Fail-Safe Technology of the Tire Built-in Sensor Using the Tire Deformation Model
+A Study on the Fail-Safe of the Intelligent Tire Sensor using the Tire Strain Model

 Recently, tire built-in sensors (i-Tire sensors) have been commercialized and used as tire management systems for logistics trucks.